peerreynders/solid-start-todomvc-kcd-v2/README.md

 Aside: [The `li` element](https://html.spec.whatwg.org/multipage/grouping-content.html#the-li-element) of the *HTML Living Standard* indicates that `<li>` has to have an `<ol>`, `<ul>`, or `<menu>` element as parent.
 This strong coupling of the list item to the containing list suggests that it is a cohesive part of the list rather than some relatively independent component.

-### Server Error Types
-- [instanceof](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/instanceof) `FormError`s  are used for server side form validation errors which result in a [`400 Bad Request`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/400) response status.
-- `instanceof` `ServerError`s are used for errors requiring other [client error response codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#client_error_responses).
-- All other [`Error`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error)s will result in a [server error response code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#server_error_responses).
-- For more customized error responses a [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response) can be thrown.
-For more details see [`respondWith`](https://github.com/solidjs/solid-start/blob/main/packages/start/server/server-functions/server.ts).
-- Server side errors resulting from an action will always attach to the corresponding `Submission` and will not propagate further into the client side application; they have to be explicitly re-thrown if desired.